200ok-vc/200ok.vc/src/views/content/code-of-conduct.md

 Finally, we put developers first.

-For the benefit of founders: we do not permit members to be promote their services, scount for investment firms or function as professional startup advisors.
+For the benefit of founders: we do not permit members to be promote their services, scout for investment firms or function as professional startup advisors.

 For the benefit of the developer community: we only engage with startups and founders who respect developers and engage in ethical practices.